tsytsykvitaliy/digital-forensics-network-forensics-challenge/README.md

 ### An Overview/Introduction to TShark
 TShark is the terminal oriented version of Wireshark that can capture and display packets without the need for an interactive user interface.
 Without having any options set, TShark works in a similar way as a tcpdump.
-To begin capturing packets with TShark you would use the following syntax within the terminal window.
+To begin capturing packets with TShark you would use the following syntax within the terminal window:

 `tshark -i wlan0 -w captureOutput.pcap`

-To help breakdown the above syntax it reads as `tshark [-i<capture interface> wlan0 <wifi card> -w <outfile>]`.
+To help breakdown the above syntax, it reads as `tshark [-i<capture interface> wlan0 <wifi card> -w <outfile>]`.

-After writing to the captureOuput.pcap file you can read the file with the following syntax.
+After writing to the captureOuput.pcap file you can read the file with the following syntax:

 `tshark -r captureOutput.pcap`